bswaby/Touchpoint/README.md

 ## 📋 Overview

+Ministry technology tools from the trenches.
+As a developer with God given talents around the WIE geniuses serving in church leadership, I've built many tools to solve real problems we face every day.
+I also believe the Lord has instructed us to build the Kingdom in every way we can.
+Beyond these ready-to-use tools, I also take on custom development projects leveraging TouchPoint's exposed APIs and database resources.
+Whether you need specialized reports, unique workflows, or functionality that doesn't exist in the standard platform, I can build tailored solutions that integrate seamlessly with your TouchPoint environment.
-Open-source ministry technology from the trenches.
-As a developer serving in church leadership, I've built these 35+ tools to solve real problems we face every day—and I'm sharing them freely with the church community.
-These solutions range from simple automation scripts to advanced analytics platforms, all designed to help ministry teams work smarter, gain better insights, and spend more time on what matters: loving people and advancing the Kingdom.
+Hopefully, one of these solutions—from simple automation scripts to advanced analytics platforms to custom-built functionality—can help your team work smarter, gain better insights, and spend more time on what matters: loving people and advancing the Kingdom.
 ---

 💰 **Finance**</br>